Bisexuality: Evolutionary theory

 Some evolutionary psychologists have argued that same-sex attraction does not have adaptive value because it has no association with potential reproductive success.
 Instead, bisexuality can be due to normal variation in brain plasticity.
-More recently, it has been suggested that same-sex alliances may have helped males climb the social hierarchy giving access to females and reproductive opportunities.
+More recently, it has been suggested that same-sex alliances may have helped males climb the social hierarchy, giving access to females and reproductive opportunities.
 Same-sex allies could have helped females to move to the safer and resource richer center of the group, which increased their chances of raising their offspring successfully.
 Likewise, Barron and Hare suggest that same-sex attraction is a spandrel of prosocial traits, which has been consistently selected among humans over time.
-These prosocial traits include social affiliation, communication, integration, as well as reduced reactive aggression among members of the same sex.
+These prosocial traits include social affiliation, communication, integration, and reduced reactive aggression among members of the same sex.

-David Buss criticized the alliance hypothesis, stating that there is no evidence that most young men in most cultures use sexual behavior to establish alliances; instead, the norm is for same-sex alliances to not be accompanied by any sexual activity.
+David Buss criticized the alliance hypothesis, stating that there is no evidence that most young men in most cultures use sexual behavior to establish alliances; instead, the norm is for same-sex alliances not to be accompanied by any sexual activity.
 Additionally, he states that there is no evidence that men who engage in bisexual behavior do better than other men at forming alliances or ascending in status.
 Barron and Hare state that there are ethnographic examples of same-sex activity being used to strengthen social bonds among males and females.

 Brendan Zietsch of the Queensland Institute of Medical Research proposes the alternative theory that men exhibiting female traits become more attractive to females and are thus more likely to mate, provided the genes involved do not drive them to complete rejection of heterosexuality.
 Barron and Hare concur and argue that this is one of the reasons why bisexuality is more common than exclusive homosexuality among animal populations, including human populations.
 However, this is underreported due to enforced binary dichotomies in previous research and cultural factors.

 Also, in a 2008 study, its authors stated that "There is considerable evidence that human sexual orientation is genetically influenced, so it is not known how homosexuality, which tends to lower reproductive success, is maintained in the population at a relatively high frequency."
 They hypothesized that "while genes predisposing to homosexuality reduce homosexuals' reproductive success, they may confer some advantage in heterosexuals who carry them" and their results suggested that "genes predisposing to homosexuality may confer a mating advantage in heterosexuals, which could help explain the evolution and maintenance of homosexuality in the population."
 Barron and Hare say that this finding is only shown in Western European societies, with said finding being weakly supported in "other populations or cultures".